 an mmGJ/a – million gigajoules per annum (330 days per annum operability)

-LNG plant equipment suppliers will be approached in determining large process unit costs (including utilities).
+LNG plant equipment suppliers will be approached to determine large process unit costs (including utilities).
 Budget cost estimations with a +/- 30% accuracy will be determined.

 2.4.2 Operating Cost Estimations

-Operating costs for given scenarios to be determined will include electricity costs, make-up cooling water, make-up nitrogen and annual chemical fills (mixed refrigerant, lubrication oil, etc.).
-Labour, maintenance, security, land and other operating costs will be excluded as these are assumed similar for both processes.
+Operating costs for given scenarios to be determined will include electricity costs, make-up cooling water, make-up nitrogen, and annual chemical fills (mixed refrigerant, lubrication oil, etc.).
+Labour, maintenance, security, land and other operating costs will be excluded as these are assumed to be similar for both processes.

 2.4.3 Economic Modelling

-Preliminary financial modelling and calculation of project returns will be performed based on assumptions listed in Table 15.
-South African rates will be taken for purposes of this study.
+Preliminary financial modelling and calculation of project returns will be performed based on assumptions in Table 15.
+South African rates will be used for this study.
 NPVs and ACCs will be key criteria in evaluating the most feasible designs between two processes for given scale ranges.

 3 Micro-Scale Natural Gas Liquefaction Processes: Basic Engineering Design

-Upon completion of financial and economic modelling, the most feasible design will be selected for the 55 TPD scenario.
-A generic basic engineering package design will follow which will include the following items:
+After completing financial and economic modelling, the most feasible design for the 55 TPD scenario will be selected.
+A generic basic engineering package design will follow, which will include the following items:

 - Basis of design